protontypes/open-sustainable-technology/README.md

 - [pystorms](https://github.com/kLabUM/pystorms) - Simulation Sandbox for the Design and Evaluation of Stormwater Control Algorithms.
 - [SELEN](https://github.com/geodynamics/selen) - An open source Fortran code for the numerical solution of the Sea Level Equation for a spherical, layered, rotating earth with viscoelastic rheology.
 - [rivamap](https://github.com/isikdogan/rivamap) - An Automated River Analysis and Mapping Engine.
-- [VICRes](https://github.com/thanhiwer/VICRes) - The model simulates key hydrological processes occurring in a river basin (e.g. water and energy balances, streamflow routing), but does not account for the operations of artificial water reservoirs.
 - [AWSM](https://github.com/USDA-ARS-NWRC/awsm) - Automated Water Supply Model was developed at the USDA Agricultural Research Service.
 - [AED2](https://github.com/AquaticEcoDynamics/libaed2) - A community-driven library of modules and algorithms for simulation of "aquatic ecodynamics": water quality, aquatic biogeochemsitry, biotic habitat and aquatic ecosystem dynamics.
 - [DORiE](https://gitlab.dune-project.org/dorie/dorie) - A Discontinuous Galerkin Solver for Soil Water Flow and Passive Solute Transport Based on DUNE.